-- 1. Student Participants must be officially accepted to the study abroad program via the official GT study abroad acceptance issued by OIE, admitted to GT (if not already GT students), registered for courses with GT, and must pay GT tuition for the program abroad.
-Participants cannot be hired as employees since they will be studying on the program abroad.
-Students CANNOT bring accompanying spouses or dependents on GT programs abroad. - 2.
-GT Faculty/Staff are regular GT professors, instructors, or staff members who will be working on the program abroad. - 3.
-GT Retirees can be hired to work for GT as "post retirees."
-These require specialized approval from Faculty Afffairs and Teachers Retirement System of Georgia.
-Please notify OIE as soon as possible if you plan to have a GT retiree work on your program. - 4.
-Officially hired Students/Recent Graduates/Graduate Assistants who are providing services/assistance to the program, but are not participating as students in the program.
-It is important to remember that those acting on behalf of GT should be hired through OHR.
-Even if a person is not receiving a paycheck, if s/he is acting in a way that gives responsibilities vis à vis program participants, the person should be officially hired; Students must be hired for their own protection, as well as for the protection of the Institute.
-Only official employees hired through OHR (including student employees) are eligible for legal protection, liability coverage, as well as worker's compensation insurance through GT should an injury occur while on the job.
-This does not mean that a salary is required - it is still possible to cover student workers' program related expenses and reimburse them for their travel as their compensation - but the paperwork must be completed with OHR in order for them to work with the program.
-Please see the box below for more information about the responsibilities that are acceptable for student assistants working as a part of GT programs abroad.
+- Student Participants must be officially accepted to the study abroad program via the official GT study abroad acceptance issued by OIE, admitted to GT as transients (if not already GT students), registered for courses with GT for letter grades, and must pay GT tuition for the program abroad plus applicable program charges.
+Family members, dependents, parents/legal guardians, or other types of guests are NOT permitted to accompany students during their participation in GT faculty-led study abroad programs. - 2.
+GT Employees (e.g., faculty, instructors, staff, affiliates) who will be working on the program abroad. - 3.
+GT Employees who have a GT business purpose to be with the program. - 4.
+GT Retirees can be hired to work for GT as "post retirees," sometimes referred to as RBW (Retired but Working).
+These hires require specialized approval from Faculty Affairs and the Teachers' Retirement System of Georgia (TRS), if applicable. - 5.
+USG Employees (Dual Appointments) can be hired to work for GT faculty-led study abroad programs.
+These hires require specialized approval from the USG home institution as well as GT. - 6.
+Undergraduate Student Assistants/Graduate Student Assistants working on programs must be officially hired through GT Human Resources (OHR).
+This includes students who are not enrolled in the program's courses but are hired to work on programs, as well as students who are registered participants enrolled in the program's courses but also have part-time Student Assistant duties.
+Please note, students who are enrolled in the program's courses cannot report to faculty who are teaching the student or who are responsible for their grades on the program.
+Students must be hired because only official employees hired through OHR are eligible for legal protection, liability coverage, and worker's compensation insurance should an injury occur while on the job.
+This does not mean that a salary is required - it is possible to cover student workers' program-related expenses and reimburse them for their travel as their compensation, but the paperwork must be completed with OHR for them to work on the program.